uh-clubr/uh-clubr.github.io/index.md

 # About UH-Clubr

 UH-Clubr is a Meteor application providing the directory for the organizations at the University of Hawaii at Manoa.
-The Club Hub application will provide a centralized directory for UH Manoa student clubs.
+The UH-Clubr application will provide a centralized directory for UH Manoa student clubs.
 UH Manoa students can login to browse a well organized directory of all current student clubs, with brief descriptions, meeting times and locations, URLs to their websites (if any), contact information for officers, and a few select photos.

 Anyone with a UH account can login to UH-Clubr by clicking on the login button.
 The UH CAS authentication screen then appears and requests your UH account and password.
 Once authenticated, you can create a profile that provides a biographical statement and list of interests, plus links to selected social media sites (GitHub, FaceBook, Instagram).